 Record revenue paid from other agencies for programs that provide for the education of students with disabilities, including preschool.
 Also include revenues for home hospital per WAC 392-172A-02100.
-Also include the state portion of Medicaid reimbursement received by the district (see Chapter 7).
+Also record the state portion of Medicaid reimbursement for medical services and self-billing and other administrative fees distributed through other entities, such as DSHS.
+Districts that receive School-Based Healthcare Services (SBHS) reimbursements from the state Health Care Authority (HCA) should record the state portion of those reimbursements in this account.